 Due to its uses, a pectoral injury can limit day-to-day living.
 Thankfully, there are a few things that can help limit the chance of an injury, as well as assist in the recovery stage.
 For athletes and gym-goers, it is essential to properly warm up the muscles before exercising.
 Combined with the correct lifting form and technique, most injuries can be avoided.

 When recovering, it is important to not overstretch the recovering muscle group, as the body initiates what is known as “muscle guarding”, which tightens the affected muscles to prevent further damage.
-Light stretching and physiotherapy treatments will assist in strengthening the affected and surrounding muscles, but rest is the key recovery method recommended.
+Light stretching and chest physiotherapy treatments will assist in strengthening the affected and surrounding muscles, but rest is the key recovery method recommended.